aridjayarecipes/cutesrecipes.web.app/content/post/2343-easiest-way-to-make-homemade-black-bean-eggs-and-rice-dinner.md

 recipeinstructions:
 - "Add water, dash of salt, and butter to a small pot and bring to a rolling boil.
 Turn burner off, add rice, cover and let sit until water is absorbed."
 - "Once water is absorbed, add parsley, cayenne pepper, and lemon juice then fluff with fork.
 Set aside."
 - "Dice red bell pepper, and onion.
 Mince garlic.
-If you don&#39;t have a mincer, finely chop the garlic."
+If you don't have a mincer, finely chop the garlic."
 - "Drain and rinse can of black beans and set aside."
 - "Carefully crack 4 eggs into a medium sized bowl.
 Add milk, and cayenne pepper then whisk until thoroughly mixed.
 Set aside."
 - "In large frying pan or sauce pan, heat the olive oil on medium to medium low heat.
 Once heated, add peppers and onion and cook until the onions are translucent, about 5 minutes.
 Add garlic and cook for another 30 seconds before adding the eggs."